-Part of the University of Plymouth, the Plymouth Law Clinic provides free legal support to some of the city’s most vulnerable residents.
+The Plymouth Law Clinic, part of the University of Plymouth, provides free legal support to some of the city’s most vulnerable residents.
 Law students give up their time to provide expert help to people in need, in areas such as divorce and custody, unfair dismissal and immigration law.
 Although some of the core costs of the Law Clinic are covered by the University, this by no means covers all of the project’s costs.
 The Law Clinic team were therefore seeking support to set up a fundraising programme from scratch, starting with trusts and foundations.

 After reviewing proposals from several fundraising consultants, we were selected because of our strong track record with charitable projects in the South West and extensive experience working with small, grassroots projects.

 We developed a case for support for the Law Clinic, which involved input from the Law Clinic team and other internal and external stakeholders.
-The process resulted in a compelling, clear case for support that could be used for different donor audiences, including grant-makers. researched and approached funding opportunities and drafted and submitted funding applications.
+We researched and approached funding opportunities and drafted and submitted funding applications.
+The process resulted in a compelling, clear case for support that could be used for different donor audiences, including grant-makers.
 We then went on to develop some trust applications for different aspects of the project.